-If you have any questions, please feel free to contact Brian Rocco, the Office of Disability Services, or the Academic Access Program in Carson Hall 500.
+If you have any questions, please feel free to contact Michael Johnson, the Assistive Technology Specialist, the Office of Disability Services, or the Academic Access Program in Carson Hall 500.

 Providing equality of opportunity to persons with disabilities, including equal access to College programs, services, and activities delivered through electronic or information technology (EIT) is mandated by federal non-discrimination requirements and supports our efforts to maintain a diverse and inclusive academic community.